-Possible reasons for it may include disease outbreak or climate change, but until we fully understand the reasons for enigmatic decline and until we know how to overcome them, ex-situ research is becoming more and more important in amphibian conservation efforts.
+Possible reasons for it include disease outbreak or climate change.
+Until we fully understand the reasons for enigmatic decline and how to overcome them, ex-situ research (away from the natural environment) is increasingly important in amphibian conservation efforts.

 Just under half of all amphibian species can be found in South and Central America.
 Of these, 63% are in rapid decline, and these are mostly enigmatic.
 In particular, tree frogs have a high proportion of enigmatic declines.
 Ex-situ conservation of these species is especially important.

 Here at the Horniman, we concentrated our research on the ex-situ husbandry of the Agalychnis family of tree frogs.